Impaired Driving and DUI

-This may come as a surprise, but impaired driving law takes up more pages in the Criminal Code than any other category of offence.
+This may come as a surprise, but impaired driving law takes up more pages in the Criminal Code of Canada than any other category of offence.
 It is extremely complicated, highly technical, and constantly changing.
-If a lawyer doesn’t remain on the lookout for the changes in the law–whether they come through the Courts or from Parliament–that lawyer will not be able to protect your interests.
+If a lawyer doesn’t remain on the lookout for the changes in the law – whether they come through the Courts or from Parliament – that lawyer will not be able to protect your interests.
 That is not the lawyer you want.

-And make no mistake, impaired driving (or driving with a blood alcohol level over the legal limit, or failing/refusing to provide a breath sample, and all of the other associated impaired driving offences) is a criminal offence, and a conviction, as with all criminal convictions, can (info will) have a serious impact on all aspects of your life.
+Make no mistake, impaired driving (or driving with a blood alcohol level over the legal limit, or failing/refusing to provide a breath sample, and all of the other associated impaired driving offences) is a criminal offence, and a conviction, as with all criminal convictions, can (and often will) have a serious impact on all aspects of your life.

 To give you an idea of just how complex this stuff is, consider this.